 Coliforms are bacteria that are naturally present in the environment and are used as an indicator that other, potentially harmful, waterborne pathogens may be present or that a potential pathway exists through which contamination may enter the drinking water distribution system.
-On two occasions we found coliforms, indicating the need to look for potential problems in the water treatment or distribution.
-When this occurs, we are required to conduct an assessment to identify problems and to correct any problems that were found during the assessment.
-During this past year we were required to conduct one Level 1 Assessment, which was completed.
-In addition, we were required to take corrective action (system flushing and disinfection) which was completed.
-Subsequent water samples were analyzed as safe.
+We sample monthly for coliform bacteria and did not find any in the distribution system this last year.